rei/rei-cedar-docs/docs/components/tabs/README.md

                 "name": "id",
                 "type": "string",
                 "default": "N/A",
+                "description": "Sets reference identifier for tab content.
+This property is required and is necessary or accessibility.
+Must be unique for each tabPanel, and cannot be the same as the `aria-labelledby` property."
+              },
+              {
+                "name": "aria-labelledby",
+                "type": "string",
+                "default": "N/A",
-                "description": "Sets reference identifier.
-Must be unique for each tab."
+                "description": "Sets reference identifier for tab header.
+This property is required and is necessary or accessibility.
+Must be unique for each tabPanel, and cannot be the same as the `id` property."
               }
             ]
           }